exfenestram/lysp/README.md

 # lysp Lisp Compiler

+## IMPORTANT NOTE:
+This code is VERY EXPERIMENTAL.
+Do not expect it to work in any way.
+It's documentation may not relate to the code at all.

+In short, DO NOT USE (yet)

 The lysp Lisp compiler is a Schemish Lisp compiler which generates code for the Python AST.
 Thus it is fully interoperable with Python.

 Native data structures are fully immutable.
 Lysp defines the following structured data types